Henderson County, Texas: Media

 Henderson County is part of the Dallas/Fort Worth DMA.
 Local media outlets are: KDFW-TV, KXAS-TV, WFAA-TV, KTVT-TV, KERA-TV, KTXA-TV, KDFI-TV, KDAF-TV, and KFWD-TV.
 Other nearby stations that provide coverage for Henderson County come from the Tyler/Longview/Jacksonville market and they include: KLTV, KTRE-TV, KYTX-TV, KFXK-TV, KCEB-TV, and KETK-TV.

 Newspaper coverage of the area can be found in the Athens Daily Review, based in Athens; The Monitor is published in Mabank, which is primarily in Kaufman County, but also covers news in parts of Henderson County, as well.

 Crime

 Paul Knight of the Houston Press said in a 2009 article that some people blamed the development of the artificial Cedar Creek Lake, which opened in 1965, and development of the area surrounding the lake for the initial influx of crime and recreational drugs into the county and the East Texas region.
 Carroll Dyson, a retired pilot and Henderson County resident interviewed by the Houston Press, said in 2009 that the lake attracted "white flight" from metropolitan areas.
-Dyson added, "When all your rich people from Dallas and Houston move out here, the thieves are just drawn to them.
-Thieves are just wired that way.
-You used to not have to lock your door in Henderson County."
-Ray Nutt, the sheriff of Henderson County, said in the same article that when the lake first opened, it had no zoning and "a lot of elderly people bought a mobile home and moved in; it was nice.
-Then, they passed away and family members sold them off or just let them go down."
-Nutt added that the area around the lake has "a lot of good people," yet it also where "a lot of criminals tend to flow."
+Dyson added, "When all your rich people from Dallas and Houston move out here, the thieves are just drawn to them."
+Ray Nutt, the sheriff of Henderson County, said that the area around the lake has "a lot of good people," yet it was also where "a lot of criminals tend to flow."